US, Israeli officials meet virtually on Rafah | Law-Order

 US, Israeli officials meet virtually on Rafah

-A U.S. official said the meeting was over and a written statement about it was expected later.
+A U.S. official said the meeting had been completed and a written statement about it was expected later.
 President Joe Biden has urged Israel not to conduct a large-scale offensive in Rafah to avoid more civilian casualties among the Palestinian population in Gaza, where Palestinian health authorities say more than 32,000 people have been killed.

 Senior U.S. and Israeli officials held a virtual meeting on Monday to discuss the Biden administration's alternative proposals to an Israeli military invasion of Rafah in the southern Gaza Strip opposed by Washington.
-A U.S. official said the meeting was over and a written statement about it was expected later.
+A U.S. official said the meeting had been completed and a written statement about it was expected later.

 President Joe Biden has urged Israel not to conduct a large-scale offensive in Rafah to avoid more civilian casualties among the Palestinian population in Gaza, where Palestinian health authorities say more than 32,000 people have been killed.
 White House press secretary Karine Jean-Pierre said the United States has made its concerns known about any major ground operation in Rafah, the last relatively safe haven for more than 1 million displaced Palestinian civilians.